Birobidzhan: Complications during the Experiment

 Before the Russian Revolution of 1917, residence for Jews was restricted to the Pale of Settlement.
 As Jews relocated to Birobidzhan, they had to compete with the approximately 27,000 Russians, Cossacks, Koreans, and Ukrainians already residing there for property and land to develop new homes.
 This complicated the transition for the Jewish population, as there was no significant area to claim as their own.

 Logistically and practically, settling Birobidzhan proved to be difficult.
-Due to inadequate infrastructure and weather conditions of the area, more than half the Jewish settlers who relocated to Birobidzhan after the initial settlement did not remain.
+Due to inadequate infrastructure and the weather conditions of the area, more than half the Jewish settlers who relocated to Birobidzhan after the initial settlement did not remain.

 When the Stalinist purges began, shortly after the creation of Birobidzhan, Jews there were targeted.
 Following World War II, tens of thousands of displaced Eastern European Jews found their way to Birobidzhan from 1946 to 1948.
 Some were Ukrainian and Belarusian Jews who were not allowed to return to their original homes.
 However, Jews were once again targeted in the wake of World War II when Joseph Stalin embarked on a campaign against "rootless cosmopolitans".
 Nearly all the Yiddish institutions of Birobidzhan were liquidated.